innaskogerboe/Elk-Stack-Project/README.md

  [elk]
  10.1.0.4 ansible_python_interpreter=/usr/bin/python3

-- Run the playbook Command: ansible-playbook install-elk.yml, and navigate to {elk VM public key}:5601/app/kabana to check that the installation worked as expected.
+- Run the playbook Command: *ansible-playbook install-elk.yml*, and navigate to *{ELK VM Public IP}:5601/app/kabana* to check that the installation worked as expected.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._